chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/cineplex.md

 ### Low-Fidelity Prototypes
 * Using the completed set of Digital Wireframes, I created a ‘Low-Fidelity’ Prototype.
-* The main user journey that I observed involved first selecting a movie, then choosing a seat, making a payment, and finally receiving a confirmation message for the ticket.
+* The main User Flow that I observed involved first selecting a movie, then choosing a seat, making a payment, and finally receiving a confirmation message for the ticket.

 ![This is an image](../img_repo/CP.IMG.15.png){:width="700" height="350" loading="lazy"}